ivanitlearning/AWS-Associate-Courses/README.md

   * S3 using Redshift Spectrum (similar to Athena).
 See [this](https://stackoverflow.com/questions/50250114/athena-vs-redshift-spectrum) for differences.
   * Other DBs using federated query
 * SQL-like interface JDBC/ODBC connections
+* You can use Redshift to analyze all your data using standard SQL and your existing Business Intelligence (BI) tools.
+It also allows you to run complex analytic queries against terabytes to petabytes of structured and semi-structured data, using sophisticated query optimization, columnar storage on high-performance storage, and massively parallel query execution.

 #### 1.18.9.1.
 Architecture